upsiflu/flupsicom/README.md

 firebase deploy
 ```

-_To edit the Multimedia portfolio, `cd` into the `multimedia` directory.
+_To edit the Multimedia portfolio, `git clone https://github.com/upsiflu/multimedia` and then `cd` into the `multimedia` directory.
 You can find a deploy script there in a separate package.json._

+_Same with the Text offer subsite._

 ## License